Co-occurring Disorder Treatment for Teens

 Common symptoms of substance abuse in teens

-It’s not always easy to tell the difference between substance abuse and mental health disorders because their symptoms can mimic each other.
+It’s not always easy to tell the difference between substance abuse and mental health disorders because their symptoms can mimic those of the other.
 Here are some common symptoms of a co-occurring substance problem:

 • Social withdrawal or isolation